Pageboy/notes/docs/Teaching/Design and Production/Week 4 - Final delivery of the cover.md

 	- Minimum of 250dpi
 - Distortion
 	- Resolution will show as 2 numbers
-- Overset text
+- Overset te

-## Create PDF preset
+- Create PDF preset
 - Not spreads
 - Compression
 - Marks and bleeds